 Doctoral students' academic performance and progress will be assessed, at minimum, on an annual basis.
 The Ph.D.
 Director and Ph.D.
 Committee, in consultation with the SCJ Dean and faculty, are responsible for completion of this assessment.
-The committee will provide a written evaluation for each student that summarizes the Committee's evaluation of progress and standing, conveys special commendations or concerns, and states any specific risks to good standing with steps and deadlines for correcting any problems.
-This evaluation will be based on (1) performance in coursework; (2) timely progress in the completion of degree requirements; (3) participation in professional development activities; (4) the student's Annual Activities Summary; and (5) faculty evaluation.
+Students are required to submit an Annual Activities Summary Report to the Ph.D.
+Director in the Spring semester every year (the Ph.D.
+Director will send out an email with the relevant deadline).
+The Ph.D.
+Committee will then provide a written evaluation for each student that summarizes the Committee's evaluation of progress and standing, conveys special commendations or concerns, and states any specific risks to good standing with steps and deadlines for correcting any problems.
+This evaluation will be based on (1) performance in coursework; (2) timely progress in the completion of degree requirements; (3) participation in professional development activities; (4) the student's Annual Activities Summary (including teaching and research accomplishments); and (5) faculty evaluation.